sinatra/sinatra/MAINTENANCE.md

 ## Versions

-### Unstable release
+### Releases

 The next major version of Sinatra will be released from the master branch.

-### Stable release

-The current stable version of Sinatra is released from the stable branch.
+Each version will be tagged so it will be possible to branch of should there be a need for bug fixes and other updates.

 ## Issues